petrovcikovadiana/petrovcikovadiana/README.md

 ## 👋 Hi, I'm Diana

-I'm junior front-end developer with a year of experience in creating dynamic and responsive websites.
+I'm junior front-end developer with 2 years of experience in creating dynamic and responsive websites.
 My preferred tools are **React** and **TailwindCSS**.

 ---

 - 🖥️ **I’m currently working on:** <br />
-I'm building JobHouse, a job portal website in NextJS that allows users to post job offers and apply for positions.
-The platform provides seamless job listing and application features for both employers and job seekers.
+I’m currently developing a modern time tracking tool designed for both employees and managers.
+The platform enables efficient project and task management, allowing users to log time spent on tasks and track progress.
+Built with Next.js, TypeScript, Tailwind and Supabase (PostgreSQL).

 - 🚀 **I’m currently learning:** <br />
 Next.js & TypeScript to improve my skills in modern web development.
 - 🤝 **I’m looking for a job:**   <br />